-If you searched for a specific search term, Google scans all indexed pages for the exact term or phrase.
+When you search for a specific search term, Google scans all indexed pages for the exact term or phrase.
 Google uses the search term to highlight information in search results which is why the meta title may be different from what you entered into the plugin.

 To see the title without search term manipulation, use the

 site: search operator followed immediately by the URL of your site.
-A search for all pages on example.com without search term manipulation would be site:example.com
+For instance, a search for all pages on example.com without search term manipulation would be site:example.com.

-If you type, in Google, cache: followed immediately by the URL of your site or page, you’ll see what Google has cached for your site.
+You can go to Google and type in cache: followed immediately by the URL of your site or page to see what Google has cached for your site.
 If the appeared date is before you made the changes, you’ll have to wait for Google to crawl your site again.
 Sometimes you can speed up this process with the Inspect any URL tool in Google Search Console.

 If you do change your title, be sure to use the Inspect any URL tool in Google Search Console to update Google’s index with the new change.

 Sometimes this same issue can happen with meta descriptions.
-Learn more about it here: Google Shows Wrong Meta Description For My Site.
+Learn more about it here: Google shows the wrong meta description for my site.